SCSU-Cyber-Competition-Club/SCSU_CCDC2023-2024_PUBLIC/SIEM/Splunk Playbook 2025.md

   Then restart by running
      - sudo ./splunk restart

-20. run nmap on port 9090 Zeuz admin
+21. run nmap on port 9090 Zeuz admin

-- understand what does that port do
+- understand what does that port do and think about if it should be open it or not